6.6 Toxicokinetic Modeling

 Here, we will plot the resulting concentration distribution quantiles for each chemical, while sorting the chemicals from lowest to highest median value.

-will plot the chemical CASRNs in alphabetically-sorted order.
+By default, ggplot2 will plot the chemical CASRNs in alphabetically-sorted order.
 To force it to plot them in another order, we have to explicitly specify the desired order.
 The easiest way to do this is to add a column in the data.frame that contains the chemical names as a factor (categorical) variable, whose levels (categories) are explicitly set to be the CASRNs in our desired plotting order.
-Then we can tell ggplot2
+Then we can tell ggplot2 to plot that factor variable on the x-axis, rather than the original CASRN variable.

 Set the ordering of the chemical CASRNs from lowest to highest median value